Patchcoat/OpenDice/README.md

 OpenDice is a small and simple die rolling app written in C

 ## License
-The OpenDice Code is licensed under GPL v3.0
+OpenDice is licensed under GPL v3.0
 More information can be found in the LICENCE file or at the following link https://www.gnu.org/licenses/gpl-3.0.en.html